devlooped/NuDoq/readme.md

 ![Members hierarchy](https://raw.github.com/kzu/NuDoq/master/doc/NuDoq.Content.png)

-Note that at the visitor level, both hierarchies are treated uniformly, since they all ultimately inherit from **Element**.
+Note that at the visitor level, both hierarchies are treated uniformly, since they all ultimately inherit from `Element`.
 In this fashion, you can have one or multiple visitors processing different parts of the graph, such as one that processes members and generates individual folders for each, and one for documentation elements that generate the content.

-Enjoy!
-Go get it now from [NuGet](https://nuget.org/packages/NuDoq) ;)